 Clean up resources

-You see a warning that All reports and dashboard tiles containing data from this dataset will also be deleted.
+Power BI displays a warning message: All reports and dashboard tiles containing data from this semantic model will also be deleted.

 - Create quick reports in the Power BI service.

 - Learn all about Microsoft Power BI.